AbbasSrour/notes/Work/ERP/Inventory/Item.md

 - [ ] Purchase doesn't show accounts.
 - [ ] POS doesn't show accounts.
 - [ ] Assets doesn't show accounts.
+- [ ] Label of options in input with dropdown should be uppercase in case of month/day...
+- [ ] Input with dropdown allows adding alphabatical characters in week/days/.. fields.
+- [ ]